Skip to content

 To Toast Another Beginning

 I wrote before about a round table discussion of a few days ago.
 Six of us were asked to explore dimensions of our experience that troubled us, which cause a feeling of dread.
 A few days have passed.
 I continue to remember a passionate statement made there by a good friend that humankind is bound to face a hundred years, perhaps two hundred years of severe suffering.
-He observed that humans need a constraint of severe circumstances to learn lessons that otherwise we have failed to learn.
+He observed humans need the constraint of severe circumstances to learn lessons that otherwise we have failed to recognize.

 Up to the present time